Bimodal Camera Pose Prediction for Endoscopy: Experiments

 Next, we evaluate the usefulness of a bimodal model compared to a unimodal approach in two experiments.
-We compare three different versions: (i) a bimodal model with class supervision; (ii) a unimodal model that passes the ResNet-output to the regression net only; and (iii) a bimodal model that is \textit{not} trained with class labels.
+We compare three different versions, all supervised with the ground truth pose: (i) a bimodal model with class supervision; (ii) a unimodal model that passes the ResNet-output to the pose net only; and (iii) a bimodal model that is \textit{not} trained with class labels.
 We implemented all models in PyTorch.
 For the bimodal models, we use the hyper-parameters $bin1 = 0.1\cdot k$, $bin2 = -0.1\cdot k$, $w_c = 0.1$, and $k=5$, where $w_c$, and $k$ were chosen based on grid search.
-The unimodal and bimodal models have the same number of weights in the regression net.
-To compare the three methods, we compare the resulting histograms and pose errors.:
+The unimodal and bimodal models have the same number of weights in the pose net.
+We compare the resulting histograms and pose errors of the models:

 Firstly, we plot histograms of the predicted poses in Figure \ref{fig:manhattan}.
 Table \ref{tab:manhattan} evaluates the similarity of the ground truth and predicted histograms using the Manhattan (L1-) loss